DataDog/documentation/content/en/network_monitoring/cloud_network_monitoring/guide/detecting_application_availability.md

 In the example below, check the **Traces** tab under Network Analytics to view distributed traces of requests between source and destination endpoints, which can help you pinpoint where application-level errors occur.

-To identify if an issue is an application or network issue, you can use the following steps:
+To identify if an issue is an application or network issue, take can use the following steps:

 1. Navigate to [**Infrastructure** > **Cloud Network** > **Analytics**][1].
 2. In the **Summary** graphs, click a line of communication that has a lot of volume and high RTT time: